khaledrezgui/Orion-soen341projectW2024/README.md

 |Safaa Kentaoui|40228872|s_kentao@live.ca|Full Stack|

 # Meeting Minutes
-Meeting minutes can be found inside of the Wiki page of the Github
+Meeting minutes can be found inside of the "Wiki" page of the Github for Sprint 1, 2, 3 and 4

 # App Walkthrough Demo
 https://www.youtube.com/watch?v=-CFms3P5E5o